vnnevit/csdt2324ki49nebozhenkovi19/README.md

 Details about technology, program language, and Hardware that will be used in next tasks.
 ### Software
 The frontend part of application will be written using Console Application.
-Programing language - C#
+Programing language - C++

 ### Hardware
 Arduino uno will be used as a server.
 Programing language - C++